 1. Glass Tanks

-Glass aquariums make good ball python enclosures, as long as they are fitted with a suitable lid.
+Glass enclosures have historically been one of the most popular enclosures for Ball python hobbyists.
+They generally make good ball python enclosures as long as they are fitted with a suitable lid.

 One great thing about glass tanks is that they provide ultimate visibility for observing your python in its habitat.